Elora's Personal Presets Banner

 • Choose Install ReShade and effects and then click Next.

-• Click Browse..., navigate to and select Elora's Personal Presets - Photo Mode - Ultra.ini (since this uses the most effect packages, it will install all the effect packages used in all my presets) and then click Open.
+• Click Browse..., navigate to and select Elora's Personal Presets - Photo Mode - Cinematic.ini (since this uses the most effect packages, it will install all the effect packages used in all my presets) and then click Open.

 • It will automatically select all of the effect packages used by my presets for installation, if this is sufficient for you, then you can click Next and it will begin downloading the required effect packages.
 If you would like to give yourself more options for experimenting, you can instead click Uncheck All and then click Check All, this will install every available effect package in the ReShade repository which will give you a lot of room for experimenting with new effect packages.